 \subsection{Numerical validation}

 In order to validate our analytic results, we make use of few-body numerical simulations with an added GDF force.
 We place two particles on an initially unbound orbit, and numerically integrate them forward in time under the influence of GDF.
 (See equation~\ref{eq:FGDF} and the discussion there.)
 We assume the initial separation corresponds to the Hill radius, although we did not explicitly include a tidal field in our simulations.
-For simplicity, the impact parameter is the same as the separation in the direction of motion.\footnote{The threshold velocity has a weak dependence on the impact parameter, viz. $v_c\propto \sqrt{1-\frac{b^2}{r_{\rm hill}^2}}$.
+For simplicity, the components of the separation parallel and perpendicular to the direction of motion are the same.
+In other words, the initial relative velocity is misaligned by 45\textdegree\, with respect to initial separation.\footnote{The threshold velocity has a weak dependence on the impact parameter, $b$, viz. $v_c\propto \left({1-\frac{b^2}{R_{\rm Hill}^2}}\right)^\xi$, where $\xi$ is 1/8 (1/2) in the supersonic (subsonic) regime.
 We neglect this correction.}

 We evolve the two stars with the IAS15 integrator \citep{rein.spiegel2015} in \texttt{REBOUND} \citep{rein.liu2012}.
 GDF is included via \texttt{REBOUNDx} \citep{tamayo+2019}.
 The gas medium has a constant density (in space and time) and is at rest with respect to the binary center-of-mass initially.